cmorace/sphinx-template/README.md

 ## Usage

 1. Run `make html` from the repository's root directory.
-This will generate a build directory and copies necessary files to a docs directory.
+This will generate a `build` directory and also copies necessary files to the `docs` directory for serving the page with Github Pages.

-2. Directy Github pages to use the docs directory for
+Note: You must direct Github pages to build from the docs directory (Settings->Pages->Build and Deployment->Branch)